+Measure your shoes before purchasing or building a mudroom bench.
 In most cases, the space beneath benches is used to store boots.
-There’s several tray available including 20″ x 15″, 34″ by 16 “and 30 inches wide bases with heights between 8-9”.
-The boot should ideally be able fit under any type of our household’ s heard but make sure you measure accurately because not all are created equal!
+There are several trays available, including 20″ x 15″, 34″ by 16 “, and 30 inches wide bases with heights between 8-9”.

 Space Above the Mudroom Bench

 Mudroom benches are perfect for storing all of your clothes, and some come with shelves or hooks so you can hang up items as soon at they’re dry.
-The ideal distance between the top edge (about 48 inches)-to bottom surface is enough space to hang short jackets without having any interference when sitting on it; however if long coats need more height than what’s available near ground level then place those seams higher by adding another hook anywhere within reach – either directly onto wall studs themselves
+The ideal distance between the top edge (about 48 inches)-to the bottom surface is enough space to hang short jackets without having any interference when sitting on it; however, if long coats need more height than what’s available near ground level, then place those seams higher by adding another hook anywhere within reach – either directly onto wall studs themselves.

 Space in Front of the Mudroom Bench

 Mudroom benches are not just for sitting.
 They can serve as storage space too!
 Most of these areas come equipped with shelves and hooks above the seating area to hang coats or other items that take up room in your home’s living quarters.
-The ideal height between a shelf lip (or hook) top 48″ tall enough so short jackets don’t sag below when put on hanger but if you want long ones then go ahead an attach them higher- 56 inch minimum seems reasonable since most people have shorter garment
+The ideal height between a shelf lip (or hook) top is 48″ tall enough so short jackets don’t sag below when put on the hanger, but if you want long ones, then go ahead and attach them higher- 56-inch minimum seems reasonable since most people have shorter garments.

 Extra Considerations When Placing a Mudroom Bench